Gymnastics Horizontal Bars VS Uneven Bars [What Are Their Differences]

 Men tend to have six events at the Olympics while women do four.
-Women will use the uneven bars and balance beam while men are relegated to the still rings, pommel horse, horizontal bars and the parallel bars.
+Women will use the uneven bars and balance beam while men are relegated to the still rings, pommel horse, and the horizontal bars.
 However, both genders share the floor exercises and the vault.

 Women use games tend to have a lot of music and artistry; men do not.
 You will find the women sports with a lot of dancing moves when using the uneven bars.